designmynight/designmynight-developers/hugo/content/faqs/booking-widget-faqs/index.md

 # Adding your Collins booking widget to your website

-## How to add the widget to Wordpress?
+## How to add the widget to Wordpress
 Here’s a guide to help you [Add the booking widget to your Wordpress site](https://en.support.wordpress.com/widgets/custom-html-widget/)

 **_Please note:_** you will need to upgrade to the Business Plan to be able to add the widget code to your site.

-## How to add the widget to Squarespace?
+## How to add the widget to Squarespace
 Here’s a guide to help you [Add the booking widget to your Squarespace site](https://support.squarespace.com/hc/en-us/articles/205815928-Adding-custom-HTML-CSS-and-JavaScript)

 **_Please note:_** you need to add a **Code Block**, not an Embed Block.

-## How to add the widget to Wix?
+## How to add the widget to Wix
 Here's a guide to help you [Add the booking widget to your Wix site](https://support.wix.com/en/article/adding-html-code)

+## How to add the widget to Facebook
+Here's a guide to help you [Add the booking widget to your Facebook page](https://collins.uservoice.com/knowledgebase/articles/478066-facebook-widget-set-up)

 ## Customising your Collins booking widget